Tanzeera/Strivelabs-Frontend/README.md

 ### Cross-Browser Testing:
 Test across Chrome, Firefox, and Safari to ensure consistent behavior and UI rendering.
-Check for any discrepancies in layout or functionality, especially on mobile and tablet devices.
+Check for any discrepancies in layout or functionality.

+---

 ## Compatibility and Browser Support